betula/betula/resume/README.md

 **[Realar advanced state manager](https://github.com/betula/realar#readme)** - **Founder, software developer, and architector roles** - the progressive Open Source library that provides the possibility for convenient using object-oriented principles on the same side with functional programming for an application state and actions control.

-- Experience of applying the theory of programming to the most difficult issue in the frontend field.
+- Experience in applying the theory of programming to the most difficult issue in the frontend field.
 - Developed a special code style of javascript for the best delivery with an incredible lightweight bundle size.
 - Deep experience with all existing kinds of dependency trackers for the reactive values synchronization.